Willstown (Cherokee town)

 Willstown (sometimes Wattstown, or Titsohili, as it sounded in Cherokee) was an important Cherokee town of the late 18th and early 19th century, located in the southwesternmost part of the Cherokee Nation, in what is now DeKalb County, Alabama.
 It was near Lookout or Little Wills Creek.
+It was in Wills Valley, which also incorporated Big Wills Creek.
+This was within the territory of the Lower Creek, who had crossed into this area in an effort to avoid European-American encroachment.

-Willstown was one of the trading centers along the Native American trading path in the region.
+Willstown was one of the trading centers along the Native American trading path in the region; it was also called the Creek Path.
 The town site overlapped the boundaries of present-day DeKalb and Etowah counties in Alabama.

-It was largely abandoned after the Cherokee were forcibly removed from the region by United States forces in the 1830s.
+Willstown was largely abandoned after most of the Cherokee were forcibly removed from the region by United States forces in the late 1830s.
 The city of Ft.
 Payne, Alabama developed nearby around the fort of the same name, built to intern the Cherokee before their removal.

 The town

-Willstown was settled at the southernmost perimeter of Lookout Mountain near the banks of Lookout or Little Wills Creek.
-Willstown was bordered on the northwest by an ancient Indian trade path or trail.
+Willstown was settled approx. 40–50 miles north of the southernmost perimeter of Lookout Mountain, near the banks of Lookout or Little Wills Creek.
+An historic marker, placed by the Daughters of the American Revolution (DAR) is placed near modern-day Sulphur Springs, Alabama, about 1.2 miles from the Georgia state line.

+Willstown developed south of an ancient Indian trade path or trail.
 It was in the southwesternmost part of the original Cherokee Nation (in present-day DeKalb and Etowah counties of Alabama) prior to the Indian removal of 1836.
-Visible remnants of earthwork mounds are at this site.
+Visible remnants of earthwork mounds remain at this site.

-It was commonly called "Willstown" after its headman, Will Weber (also known as "RedHead Chief Will"), who was known for his mane of thick red hair.
-He was Cherokee and European American in ancestry, but was raised as Cherokee.
+The settlement was commonly called "Willstown" after its headman, Will Weber (also known as "RedHead Chief Will"), who was known for his mane of thick red hair.
+He was Cherokee and European American in ancestry, and was raised as Cherokee.

 The town had sometimes also been called Wattstown, because John Watts, a Cherokee leader of the group known as Chickamauga, had used it as his headquarters during the Cherokee–American wars.

-This town served as the council seat of the Lower Cherokee well into the 19th century.
-Weber emigrated with other Cherokee to the Arkansas country in 1796, evading the 1830s removal.
+Under pressure from European-American encroachment, Weber emigrated early from here, traveling with other Cherokee to the Arkansas country in 1796, and evading the 1830s removal.
 Watts died in 1802.
+Willstown served as the council seat of the Lower Cherokee well into the 19th century.

 Willstown was one of the major Cherokee trade centers along the trade path.
 The trail ran through what is now Attalla, Alabama, and continued north along the edge of the mountains through what is now Reece City, Crudup, Keener, Collinsville, Killian, and Fort Payne into Valley Head and the old mining settlement of Battelle.